 You already have a little marine family in your house?
 Setting up a reef tank is not so hard for a beginner, but you might struggle with the maintaining task for that fish tank.
+Not only cleaning the tank is important, but controlling the concentration of other substances in your tank is also necessary to maintain a good living environment for your fish health and growth.

 By these ‘how to lower alkalinity in reef tank’ tips below, your fish is ready to live better.